What is ChiLL?

 Our Contributors

 We have a panel of experts who work in the field.
-They include a doctor, palliative care nurse, a community engagement volunteer in preparedness, a death doula and a (civil) funeral celebrant.
+They include a doctor, palliative care nurse, a community engagement volunteer in preparedness, a death doula and a counselor for funeral services.
 They have honed their presentations over a number of seminars presented to groups in Retirement Villages since 2021.

 Our Organizers